SwiftGraphs/Grape/README.md

 ### Advanced

 Grape provides a set of generic based types that works with any SIMD-like data structures.
-To integrate Grape into platforms where `import simd` isn't supported, you need to create a struct conforming to the `VectorLike` protocol.
+To integrate Grape into platforms where `import simd` isn't supported, or higher dimensions, you need to create a struct conforming to the `VectorLike` protocol.
 For ease of use, it's also recommended to add some type aliases.
 Here’s how you can do it:

 ```swift
 /// All required implementations should have same semantics